Appearance & Reality > The Lord Jesus Christ >

 13 Has Christ been divided?
 Paul was not crucified for you, was he?
 Or were you baptized in the name of Paul?

 It was Paul himself, not the Lord, who was exhorting them.
 Yet Paul exhorted them “by the name of our Lord Jesus Christ, that you all agree and that there be no divisions among you, but that you be made complete in the same mind and in the same judgement”.
 He was an apostle called by the Lord.
-The words he spoke were said according to his understanding of the situation at hand, but in fellowship with God and in the authority of the Lord.
+He spoke according to his understanding of the situation at hand, in fellowship with God and with the authority of the Lord.

 Paul expressed concerns over various aspects of the lives of the Corinthian believers: